1200wd/bitcoinlib/docs/_static/manuals.command-line-wallet.rst

 Copy the contents of the dictionary and save it as 3b96f493d189667565271041abbc0efbd8631bb54d76decb90e144bb145fa613.tx

 The transaction has been created, but cannot be verified because the wallet contains only 1 private key.
-So we need to create another wallet with the other private key, in real life situations this would be on another (offiline) machine.
+So we need to create another wallet with the other private key, in real life situations this would be on another (offline) machine.

 Below we create a new wallet, generate a receive address and update the utxo's.
 Finally we can import the transaction dictionary which we be signed once imported.
 And as you can see the transaction has been verified now!